-- v The Securities are shares of closed-end funds which frequently trade at a discount from their net asset value in the secondary market.
-The amount of such discount is subject to change from time to time in response to various factors. - v Municipal bonds are fixed rate debt obligations that decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.
+- The Securities are shares of closed-end funds which frequently trade at a discount from their net asset value in the secondary market.
+The amount of such discount is subject to change from time to time in response to various factors. - Municipal bonds are fixed rate debt obligations that decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.
 A reduction in income tax rates may adversely affect their value.
-The longer the maturity of a municipal bond the greater the risk of a decline in value with increases in interest rates. - v The effective maturity of longer term municipal bonds may be dramatically different than shorter term obligations.
+The longer the maturity of a municipal bond the greater the risk of a decline in value with increases in interest rates. - The effective maturity of longer term municipal bonds may be dramatically different than shorter term obligations.
 The intermediate-term and long-term Municipal Funds will receive early returns of principal when bonds are called or sold before they mature.
-The Municipal Funds may not be able to reinvest the money they receive at as high a yield. - V The default of an issuer of a municipal bond in making its payment obligations could result in the loss of interest income and/or principal to investors. - v Certain Funds may invest in high-yield debt obligations ("junk" bonds) and senior loans, which consist of lower grade securities ("BBB" or lower by Standard and Poor's and "Baa" or lower by Moody's) or in comparable non-rated securities.
-While these lower rated securities offer a higher return potential than higher rated securities, they also involve greater price volatility and greater risk of loss of income and principal. - V Unitholders will pay both Trust expenses and will also indirectly bear a share of each Municipal Fund's expenses.
+The Municipal Funds may not be able to reinvest the money they receive at as high a yield. - The default of an issuer of a municipal bond in making its payment obligations could result in the loss of interest income and/or principal to investors.

-- V The Securities are shares of common stock which are subject to the risk that the financial condition of the issuers may become impaired or that the general condition of the stock market may worsen (both of which may contribute directly to a decrease in the value of the Securities and thus in the value of the units). - v Since the portfolio of the Trust is fixed and "not managed," in general, the Sponsor can only sell Securities under certain extraordinary circumstances, at the Trust's termination or in order to meet redemptions.
-As a result, the price at which each Security is sold may not be the highest price it attained during the life of the Trust. - v Price fluctuations of particular Securities will change the portfolio's composition throughout the life of the Trust.
+- Unitholders will pay both Trust expenses and will also indirectly bear a share of each Municipal Fund's expenses. - The Securities are shares of common stock which are subject to the risk that the financial condition of the issuers may become impaired or that the general condition of the stock market may worsen (both of which may contribute directly to a decrease in the value of the Securities and thus in the value of the units). - Since the portfolio of the Trust is fixed and "not managed," in general, the Sponsor can only sell Securities under certain extraordinary circumstances, at the Trust's termination or in order to meet redemptions.
+As a result, the price at which each Security is sold may not be the highest price it attained during the life of the Trust. - Price fluctuations of particular Securities will change the portfolio's composition throughout the life of the Trust.
 When cash or a letter of credit is deposited with instructions to purchase Securities in order to create additional units, an increase in the price of a particular Security between the time of deposit and the time that Securities are purchased will cause the units to be comprised of less of that Security and more of the remaining Securities.
-In addition, brokerage fees incurred in purchasing the Securities will be an expense of the Trust and such fees will dilute the existing Unitholders' interests. - V There is no assurance that any dividends will be declared or paid in the future on the Securities.
+In addition, brokerage fees incurred in purchasing the Securities will be an expense of the Trust and such fees will dilute the existing Unitholders' interests. - There is no assurance that any dividends will be declared or paid in the future on the Securities. - While distributions of interest from the Trust are generally exempt from federal income taxes, a portion of such interest may be taken into account in computing the alternative minimum tax.